 Interdisciplinary Minor

-The minor in Interdisciplinary Humanities explores the enduring centrality of humanity in artistic, literary, and intellectual manifestations from diverse geographical and historical contexts.
+The minor in Interdisciplinary Humanities explores the enduring centrality of humanity in artistic, literary, ethical, and intellectual manifestations from diverse cultural, geographical, and historical contexts.
 Courses focus on the intellectual roots of both Western and non-Western civilizations, the emergence of philosophical concepts, and the development of social values and beliefs across time and space.

 Contact Information